Aboriginal and Torres Strait Islander Heritage Protection Act 1984: Purpose and function

 The Act was established as a "final resort" to heritage protection where state and territory protections were unsuccessful.
-As Senator Ryan stated when introducing the bill, "Where a State or Territory has no law capable of providing effective protection, or no action is being taken to give effect to that law, the Commonwealth will act in appropriate cases.”
+As Senator Ryan stated when introducing the bill, "Where a State or Territory has no law capable of providing effective protection, or no action is being taken to give effect to that law, the Commonwealth will act in appropriate cases."

 The Act defines "Aboriginal tradition" as:

-The Federal Court of Australia has expanded the definition to require “a degree of antiquity to the traditions” whilst respecting intergenerational transmission may incorporate some variation.
+The Federal Court of Australia has expanded the definition to require "a degree of antiquity to the traditions" whilst respecting intergenerational transmission may incorporate some variation.

 "Areas of significance" can be Australian land- freehold, leasehold, private, national park or crown land- across states and territories, and internal waters or territorial seas.
-An area is considered injured or desecrated if it is used or treated in a manner inconsistent with Aboriginal traditions, including if a persons presence there would be inconsistent.
+An area is considered injured or desecrated if it is used or treated in a manner inconsistent with Aboriginal traditions, including if a person's presence there would be inconsistent.
 The threat of injury or desecration must be specific; a declaration cannot be made against acts already taken, or potential acts in the future.
 The threat of injury or desecration also, cannot compel action such as developing a management plan.

 Aboriginal human remains can be claimed as objects of significance however the Act has a limited definition of which Aboriginal human remains can be considered of particular significance to Aboriginal traditions.

 Key Cases

 The Wamba Wamba case (1989)

 An emergency declaration for area protection was made in 1989 on a development site for a golf course and country club.
 Before development, in 1986, archeological evidence found the area was likely to have skeletal remains dating back 30,000 years.
 Development was approved in 1987 and in December 1988, human remains were found in the construction site.
 Those remains were reburied however more were found and left on the golf course building site.
 Aboriginal custodians requested reburial in the same site and the movement of the club house and bowling green to an alternative area.
-Justice Lockhart noted: “[Burial sites] are the places which Aboriginals believe are the place of the spirits waiting to be called back, and, if the spirits are disturbed, the Aboriginal people believe that they will suffer because of the failure to care for them.”
-Despite Justice Lockhart saying “undoubted historical significance and strength of Aboriginal tradition relating to land with which this case is concerned and land nearby raise questions of political sensitivity, high emotion and spiritual, as well as material, significance”, the application was dismissed.
+Justice Lockhart noted: "[Burial sites] are the places which Aboriginals believe are the place of the spirits waiting to be called back, and, if the spirits are disturbed, the Aboriginal people believe that they will suffer because of the failure to care for them."
+Despite Justice Lockhart saying "undoubted historical significance and strength of Aboriginal tradition relating to land with which this case is concerned and land nearby raise questions of political sensitivity, high emotion and spiritual, as well as material, significance", the application was dismissed.
 The Minister has final power in determining site significance.